 Some people try to turn their hobby into a small catering business from home, in kitchens that are not licensed by the local health department.
 There is a big risk in operating this way.
 Home-based caterers may find themselves in trouble with the health department if their guests become ill from their food.
-In addition, home-based caterers usually do not understand the realities of running a for-profit catering business with many fixed expenses, such as business licenses, separate business phone and fax lines, and a Web site, all of which are necessary for continued business growth.
+In addition, home-based caterers usually do not understand the realities of running a for-profit catering business with many fixed expenses, such as business licenses, separate business phone and fax lines, and a website, all of which are necessary for continued business growth.

-If you think that catering might be a great career option for you, check your skills against the qualities that a successful caterer ought to have
+If you think that catering might be a great career option for you, check your skills against the qualities that a successful caterer ought to have (see sidebar on page 5).

-(see sidebar).
 See how you fit in, or find those areas in which you'll need more education or help.

 Some of these qualifications could be a natural part of your personality or education; you might have to learn others.
-Or you could hire a person or
+Or you could hire a person or company to handle a part of the business that is not your strong suit.